 During business hours, Miles Community College (excluding Pioneer Hall and The Lodges) is open to the public.
-During non-business hours, access to the College facilities is by key only (proximity card readers will be installed in 2021).
+During non-business hours, access to the College facilities is by key only (proximity card readers were installed in 2021).
 Pioneer Hall is locked at all times and can only be accessed with a key or proximity card specifically programmed for an individual student.
 All residents in Pioneer Hall are issued a proximity card that allows them access to the lobby and a key to their individual rooms.
 All residents of The Lodges are issued a key for their individual rooms in The Lodges and a proximity card that will access the Commons building.
 The Centra workout facility has separate business hours than the main campus and is locked after business hours.
+Proximity readers have been placed on exterior entrance doors to control access, and other proximity readers have been placed in certain locations such as the Student Services and Financial Aid Offices, as well as Room 106 which allows for community scheduled events.
 The maintenance staff ensures that the main campus building is locked after hours.
 The maintenance staff also ensures that lighting on campus is working and that pathways are kept clear during the winter.
 Maintenance staff, with IT staff, will oversee proximity lock schedules.